S. Lubbock deadly shooting, sources say 1 involved had connection to state judge

 The name of the shooter was not released at the time of this article, which is consistent with standard procedure in a case where no one has been charged with a crime.

-However, the police report was four sentences – two of which were procedural in nature.
+However, the police report was four short lines of text – two of which were procedural in nature.

 When asked about the brevity of the police report, an LPD spokesperson said it is “policy” that police reports in such cases (meaning an investigative unit was called out) contain minimal information.